Understanding Relational Leadership™

 Examples of the value of engaging Relational Leadership™ in practice include:

-- The clinical leader who increases her interprofessional process improvement team’s changes of success by eliciting team members’ values to develop a common vision for change.
+- The clinical leader who increases her interprofessional process improvement team’s chances of success by eliciting team members’ values to develop a common vision for change.

 - The ambulatory care team caring for a biopsychosocially complex patient that is most able to prevent repeated hospitalizations by understanding and addressing non-medical factors (e.g., transportation, housing, social support) underlying the hospitalizations.